 Olive oil and coconut oil are our best recommendation because they are particularly loaded with antioxidants that smooth out the surface of your leather item.
 Although, you can use any given natural oil you can get your hands on.

 Make sure to clean your leather item first, afterward, apply a small amount of vegetable oil onto the surface of your leather and keep rubbing so the oil can distribute evenly.

 You will notice that the leather is getting darker already.
-Leave it to dry for a whole day, and you’ll be surprised with the result.
+Leave it to dry for a whole day, and you’ll be surprised by the result.

 2. Animal oil

-Oils of animal origins such as neatsfoot oil which is extracted from cattle feet, or mink oil which is derived from mink fat.
-These oils are usually used in the process of leather conditioning as they are reliable preservative agents that prevent leather from fading and deteriorating.
+Oils of animal origins such as neatsfoot oil which is extracted from cattle feet, or mink oil which is derived from milk fat.
+These oils are usually used in the process of leather conditioning as they are reliable preservative agents that prevent the leather from fading and deteriorating.